Find a Part Now

 American automakers had first countered imports such as the Volkswagen Beetle with compact cars including the Ford Falcon, Ford Maverick, Chevrolet Corvair and Plymouth Valiant, although these cars featured six-cylinder engines and comprised a larger vehicle class.
 As the popularity of smaller Japanese imports Toyota Corolla and Datsun 510 increased throughout the 1960s, Ford North America responded by introducing the Cortina from Ford of Europe as a captive import.
 American automakers introduced their subcompacts, led by the AMC Gremlin that arrived six months before the Pinto, and the Chevrolet Vega, introduced the day before the Pinto.

 Named for the pony, the Pinto was introduced on September 11, 1970.
-It was a completely new platform, but utilized a powertrain from the European-specification Escort.
-Ford Chairman Henry Ford II himself purchased a 1971 Runabout (hatchback) to use as one of his personal cars.
+It was a completely new platform, but used a powertrain from the European-specification Escort.
+Ford Chairman Henry Ford II himself purchased a 1971 Runabout (hatchback) as one of his personal cars.

 Product development